Gurigraphics/Volume10x/README.md

 # Volume10x
-Amplify the youtube's video volume to 10x - Chrome Extension.
+Amplify the VIDEOS VOLUME to 10x - Chrome Extension.

 ## Description
 Most volume and equalizer Chrome Extensions do not work.
 This one works.